sergiou87/SPDebugMenu/README.md

 ## SPDebugMenu

-SPDebugMenu is a library for iOS developers to show fully customizable debug menus in their apps.
+SPDebugMenu is a library for iOS developers to show debug menus in their apps with fully customizable actions.

 It supports: